auth0/docs/articles/tokens/guides/get-access-tokens.md

 | Your own custom API | [JWT](/tokens/concepts/jwts) | The API Identifier for your custom API registered in the Auth0 Dashboard |  |

 ::: panel Multiple Audiences
-In only one specific instance, Access Tokens can have multiple target audiences as long as your custom API's [signing algorithm](/tokens/concepts/signing-algorithms) is set to **RS256**.
+In only one specific instance, Access Tokens can have multiple target audiences.
+This requires that your custom API's [signing algorithm](/tokens/concepts/signing-algorithms) is set to **RS256**.

 If you specify an `audience` of your custom API identifier and a `scope` of `openid`, then the resulting Access Token's `aud` claim will be an array rather than a string, and the Access Token will be valid for both your custom API and for the `/userinfo` endpoint.
 Other than in the use case of a single custom API as well as Auth0's `/userinfo` endpoint, your Access Tokens will be unable to have two or more audiences.
 :::